Hyvä Checkout Evaluation Result Types

 window.addEventListener('checkout:init:evaluation', () => {

-// Register evaluation processor "foo".
+// Register evaluation processor "foo" to handle our custom result type.

 hyvaCheckout.evaluation.registerProcessor('foo', (component, el, result) => {